shsaikat234/IoT-Enabled-Smart-Incubator-with-Real-Time-Alerts-and-Monitoring/Required_Components.md

 This component list is provided under the same terms as the project (MIT License unless otherwise noted).
 Modify quantities and parts according to your design, safety requirements, and local availability.

 ---

-If you want, I can:
-- generate a CSV or spreadsheet of this BOM, or
-- create a formatted `COMPONENTS.md` file and save it to the project folder for download.